Requirements for the Sociology Major/Minor

 In consultation with an advisor, each student plans a major program that will nurture an understanding of society and the human condition, demonstrate how social and cultural knowledge are acquired through research, and enrich his or her general education.
 On the practical level, a major program prepares the student for graduate study in sociology or anthropology and contributes to preprofessional programs such as law and medicine.
 It also provides background preparation for careers in urban planning, public policy, the civil service, social work, business or personnel administration, social research, law enforcement and criminal justice, the health professions, journalism, secondary school teaching, and development programs.

-For those considering the minor in sociology, there are new (less restrictive) requirements.
-The (new) minor in sociology consists of five sociology courses, including Sociology 101, and four other courses at or above the 200 level.
-One of the elective courses may be from anthropology (at or above the 200 level) or from off-campus study.
+The minor in sociology consists of five sociology courses, including Sociology 1101, and four other courses at or above the intermediate level (numbered 2000 or above).
+One of the elective courses may be from anthropology (at or above the 2000 level) or from off-campus study.